pagopa/io-app-email-templates/README.md

 1. Run [the release action](https://github.com/pagopa/io-app-email-templates/actions/workflows/bump-release.yaml)
 2. A new PR will be created, review, approve and merge it
-3. The [publish action](https://github.com/pagopa/io-app-email-templates/actions/workflows/publish-to-package-registry.yaml) will start and release the new version
+3. The [publish action](https://github.com/pagopa/io-app-email-templates/actions/workflows/publish-to-package-registry.yaml) will start and release both a tag and a new package version in the npm package registry

 You can check here if the new version has been published once the publish action is completed.